ArushiAg22/Data-Driven-Web-Apps/README.md

-This repository contains small projects in which data driven web apps are created using Streamlit, Python, Flask.
+This repository contains small projects in which data driven web apps are created using Streamlit, Python, Flask, IPyWidgets.